ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 You need to initialize your PostgreSQL server with the following:

-- A regular user for Gitea that has all the privileges on the Gitea database running on your PostgreSQL server.
+- A regular user for Forgejo that has all the privileges on the Forgejo database running on your PostgreSQL server.
+This user also must have a schema (an entity akin to a namespace in PostgreSQL) where to write tables in the database.

-- Enable the `pg_stat_statements` module to make certain stats from the Gitea database accessible for the Prometheus metrics exporter.
+- Enable the `pg_stat_statements` module to make certain stats from the Forgejo database accessible for the Prometheus metrics exporter.

-- A regular user and a special schema in the Gitea database for the Prometheus metrics exporter.
+- A regular user and a special schema in the Forgejo database for the Prometheus metrics exporter.

 Let's do it all in one initializer shell script:

 1. Create an `initdb.sh` file in the `configs` directory:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/db-postgresql/configs/initdb.sh
+    $ touch $HOME/k8sprjs/forgejo/components/db-postgresql/configs/initdb.sh
     ~~~

 2. Enter the script in the `configs/initdb.sh` file: